plscoggers/plsProbav/README.md

 I have posted the above model to [dropbox](https://www.dropbox.com/s/ney8pm5hmj6i1j4/inference_306.pt?dl=0).

+The structure of the model can be found in 'resnet_test.py'

 ## Conclusions

 It can be seen that the original SRGAN model can definitely be improved upon.
 GANs can be somewhat unstable, that may be one reason for the score not differing significantly between training a discriminator and generator vs just building a standard encoder and decoder pair.
 One way the original method could have improved is by using data augmentation.
 The original model only used the original samples, which is restricted to about 1000 samples.
 However, by flipping and rotating you can generate up to 9000 samples.
 This allows the model to generalize more and avoid overfitting.